-The Recirculating Farms Coalition is a collaborative group of individuals and organizations – farmers, educators, chefs and many others – committed to building healthy communities through training, outreach and advocacy on innovative farming and food justice.
-We develop ecologically and socially responsible programs that grow local, affordable food, and create stable jobs in green businesses, in diverse communities, to foster physical, mental and financial wellness nationwide.
+Recirculating Farms is a 501c3 non-profit collaborative of farmers, educators, and activists committed to building an equitable food system from farm to fork.
+We run ecologically and socially responsible programs, that grow local, affordable food through innovative, eco-efficient methods, based on historic practices.
+Through training, outreach and advocacy, we advance sustainable farming and create stable jobs in green businesses, in diverse communities, to foster physical, mental, and financial wellness.

 Our primary food production systems in the United States are overly industrialized — for example, concentrated animal feed lots, factory fishing boats, and massive fruit and vegetable farms.
 Reliance on imported foods, with minimal safety inspections and a huge carbon footprint to transport products around the globe, hurts us and our environment, providing fewer jobs, increasing pollution and delivering consumers lower quality food.
 The U.S. government, in response to the public’s growing complaints about our troubled food system, continues to explore various ways to boost domestic food production.
 Unfortunately, it mostly does so in a manner that encourages further industrialization and poor food quality.
 Our challenge is to promote an alternative to this model, one that establishes healthy, natural, and community-based food production.